 Your recommendation for duration and frequency of therapy visits

 Include where you plan (or hope) the patient will discharge to.
 Usually this will be the patient’s home.

 Include how much assistance you plan the patient will have upon discharge.

 For Example: plan is to discharge to home under the supervision of a caregiver.
 Or plan is to discharge to assisted living facility (family is currently working with social worker to identify suitable facilities).

-If applicable, include what you recommend for the patient once their discharged from therapy.
+If applicable, include what you recommend for the patient once they are discharged from therapy.

-Quick reminder about the ‘look’ of a report/note:
+A quick reminder about the “look” of a report:

 The following examples don’t follow the order of the “7 Elements” described above.
 But you’ll see that all of the major elements are in there.

 3. Example Speech Therapy Evaluation Report